Kents Cavern

-Kents Cavern is a cave system in Torquay, Devon, England.
+Kents Cavern (also spelled Kent's Cavern) is a cave system in Torquay, Devon, England.
 It is notable both for its archaeological and geological features (as a karst feature in the Devonian limestone).
 The cave system is open to the public and has been a geological Site of Special Scientific Interest since 1952 and a Scheduled Ancient Monument since 1957.